cambridgeltl/visual-med-alpaca/README.md

 ## Abstract
 [**Visual Med-Alpaca**](https://github.com/cambridgeltl/visual-med-alpaca) is an open-source, multi-modal foundation model designed specifically for the biomedical domain, built on the [LLaMa-7B](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/).
-With a few hours of instruct-tuning and plug-and-play visual modules, it can perform a range of tasks from reading radiological images and answering complex clinical questions, while being easily deployable and replicable with a single gaming GPU.
+With a few hours of instruct-tuning and plug-and-play visual modules, it was designed to perform a range of tasks, from reading radiological images and answering complex clinical questions, while being easily deployable and replicable with a single gaming GPU.